 Income from securities lending is recorded as "Securities lending" on a monthly basis when it is receivable.
-Securities lending details are listed in Securities on Loan included in the Fund Specific Notes.
+Securities lending details are listed in Securities on Loan included in the Fund Specific Notes to the financial statements.
 The securities lending agent earns 20% of the gross income generated through any securities lending transactions in the Funds.